alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 3.md

 ## Objective
-In this lab, you’ll be enabling the replenishment capability of Alexa and asynchronous updates for your smart home skill.
-To do this, you’ll be going through the following sections:
+In this lab, we'll enable the replenishment capability and send proactive updates to Alexa.
+To do this, we’ll be going through the following sections:

 - Create a DART device
 - Enable skill to receive Asynchronous updates
 - Update the backend code
-- Update your IoT device to Trigger Asynchronous Updates
+- Update the IoT device to trigger asynchronous Updates
-- Enable CloudWatch to Send Inventory Information
+- Enable EventBridge to Send Inventory updates
 - Test your solution

-## Lab Scope Architeture
+## Lab Architeture

 ![image](https://user-images.githubusercontent.com/83840078/167222161-83b266db-b867-412f-966d-347bdad0323f.png)